zheensuseyi/zheensuseyi/README.md

 <div align="center">

-  # Hello!!
-My Name Is Zheen Suseyi!
+  # Hello!
+My Name Is Zheen Suseyi.

-  # I am an aspiring Software Developer with a deep love for Swift, Python, and all things programming!
+  # I Am An Aspiring Software Developer With A Deep Love for Swift, Python, And All Things Programming!
   ---

   ## 💻 My Skills